-Our staff are of safeguarding issues - some of which are listed below.
-They are aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put students in danger.
+All our staff are aware of a range of safeguarding issues that can put children at risk from harm - some of which are listed below.
+They are aware that behaviours linked to issues such as drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos are signs of risk from harm.
 Our staff are aware safeguarding issues manifest themselves via child-on-child abuse.
 This is most likely to include, but not limited to: bullying (including Cyber Bullying), gender-based violence/sexual assaults and sexting.